 The area of Ogunquit, just south of Wells, Maine, was first settled in 1641.
 Since then, its name has meant “beautiful place by the sea.”
 Today, that beautiful village by the sea is home to many galleries, celebrated restaurants, antique stores and boutiques.
 Think of us as your online concierge for all that Ogunquit has to offer.
-Each week, we’ll give our picks for the places to visit, restaurants to try and activities that can’t be missed while staying at our beautiful place by the sea.

 A beautiful walk along Marginal Way from our Inn, Perkins Cove is a little section of Ogunquit with many shops, lobster shacks and beautiful views.
 Make sure to take a stroll along the Cove’s footbridge and admire the boats and sea air while enjoying a lobster roll or steamers.